 I've come to my final week in Serbia.
 I can't believe it's already 2/3rds of the way over.
 I'm still waiting for a few interviews to come through but I have what I'm hoping will be a great one on Wednesday with Vladan Živulović the president of The Atlantic Council of Serbia.
 I'll also be going to a conference on EU-Serbian integration on June 22nd which should make for a lot of very interesting contacts to take home with me.

-at Politika, another a member of the DSS intelligentsia, another a visiting political scientist, and finally a Serbian official at the USAID Competitiveness Project.
+Thus far I've had seven formal interviews.
+Three of them are professors of political science, one a former chief editor at Politika, another a member of the DSS intelligentsia, another a visiting political scientist, and finally a Serbian official at the USAID Competitiveness Project.
 Everyone has a different perspective but interestingly enough I've found the following issues to be foremost in these people's minds:

 ICJ ruling on Kosovo